wiizkiid/Network-Wizkid-Scripts/README.md

-Here you will find a number of useful scripts.
+Here you will find a number of useful Duo scripts.